 Divorces through Mediation

 Most divorces settle out of court.
 Oftentimes in divorces, the parties agree to a divorce, but cannot easily agree with how to separate property, assets, and debts.
-When you and your spouse agree to go to mediation, a mediator helped the parties negotiate a property settlement, parenting plan, and other things that must be decided in a divorce.
+When you and your spouse agree to go to mediation, a mediator helps the parties negotiate a property settlement, parenting plan, and other things that must be decided in a divorce.
 Mediation and other forms of alternative dispute resolution help you quickly achieve the result you want in a divorce at a lower cost than taking the matter to trial.

 High Conflict Divorces